-.lcomm name, expression
+.lcomm name, expression1[,expression2]

 Gives the named symbol (name) a data type of bss.
-The assembler allocates the named symbol to the bss area, and the expression defines the named symbol's length.
-If a .globl directive also specifies the name, the assembler allocates the named symbol to external bss.
+The assembler allocates the named symbol to the bss area, and expression1 defines the named symbol's length.
+If a .glob1 directive also specifies the name, the assembler allocates the named symbol as an external symbol.
+The expression2 operand has the same effect on alignment as the operand for the .align directive.
+If expression2 is not specified, the alignment defaults to quadword alignment.